Textile, "Turbo", 2010

 Medium: 100% poly-silk warp and 100% acetate ribbon weft

 Technique: woven.
 Gift of Hechizoo and Cristina Grajales Gallery, New York.
 2011-57-1.

 What is this?

 Two panels, one dark brown and one violet, with a psychedelic weft-float weave.
 The pattern is based on costumes that Indians wear when they practice religious rituals and drink a hallucinogenic herb, Yagé.
 According to tradition, this helps them see and remember their ancestors

 Why is this in our collection?

-Jorge Lizarazo, owner and founder of Hechizoo, created the psychedelic pattern of this textile, “Turbo”, by employing a polysilk warp and acetate ribbon weft.
-The pattern itself is based on Latin American costumes worn during religious rituals that includes the drinking a hallucinogenic herb, Yagé.
+Jorge Lizarazo, owner and founder of the Colombia-based textile firm Hechizoo, created the psychedelic pattern of this textile, Turbo, by employing a polysilk warp and acetate ribbon weft.
+The pattern itself is based on Latin American costumes worn during religious rituals that include the drinking a hallucinogenic herb, yagé.
 According to tradition, the ritual helps the practitioner see and remember their ancestors.
-Much like another Hechizoo textile in the collection, Marea, which is a black nylon and copper textile intended as a decorative panel or window curtain, Turbo (2010) is meant to interact with interior spaces rather than overpower them.
-In this way, the textile directly relates to the work of... more
+Much like another Hechizoo textile in the collection, Marea, a black nylon and copper textile intended as a decorative panel or window curtain, Turbo is meant to interact with interior spaces rather than overpower them—much in the spirit of the Bauhaus master weavers Anni Albers and... more